bitfinity-network/bitfinity-evm-examples/hardhat/erc20/README.md

-In some cases, instead of calling the `transfer` directly, the sender can approve a specific amount of tokens to be withdrawn from his account to specific receipient address later.
+In some cases, instead of calling the `transfer` directly, the sender can approve a specific amount of tokens to be withdrawn from his account to specific recipient address later.
 This can be done by calling `approve` then calling `transferFrom`.

 ```javascript